randerson415/Cybersecurity-Bootcamp/README.md

 - Filebeat collects data about file systems.
 It is used to collect log files from very specific files, such as those generated by Apache.
 - Metricbeat collects machine metrics, such as uptime.

 ### Using the Playbook

 In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
-SSH into the control node and follow the steps below:
+Assuming you have such a control node provisioned, SSH into the control node and follow the steps below:

-- Copy the Filebeat configuration file (filebeat-config.yml) and Metricbeat configuration file (metricbeat-confg.yml) to the Ansible container (/etc/ansible/files).
+- Copy the Filebeat configuration file (filebeat-config.yml) and Metricbeat configuration file (metricbeat-confg.yml) to the /etc/ansible/files directory in the Ansible container.
 - Update the Filebeat and Metricbeat configuration files to include:
   - output.elasticsearch:
     - hosts: [“10.1.0.4:9200”]
     - username: “elastic”
     - password: “changeme”
   - setup.kibana
     - host: “10.1.0.4:5601”
+- Copy the Filebeat playbook file (filebeat-playbook.yml) and Metricbeat playbook file (metricbeat-playbook.yml) to the /etc/ansible/roles directory in the Ansible container.
-- Run the playbook and navigate to http://20.230.203.126:5601/app/kibana to check that the installation worked as expected.
+- Run the Filebeat playbook (filebeat-playbook.yml) and Metricbeat playbook (metricbeat-playbook.yml) and then navigate to http://20.230.203.126:5601/app/kibana to confirm that the installation worked as expected.

-- Answer the following questions to fill in the blanks:
-- Which file is the playbook?
-The playbook for Filebeat is filebeat-playbook.yml and the playbook for Metricbeat is metricbeat-playbook.yml.
-- Where do you copy it?
-Copy the playbook files to /etc/ansible/roles.
-- _Which file do you update to make Ansible run the playbooks on a specific machine?
-Update the hosts file in /etc/ansible.
-- How do I specify which machine to install the ELK server on versus which to install Filebeat and Metricbeat on?
-In the hosts file, [elk] specifies the machine to install the ELK server on and [webservers] specifies the machines to install Filebeat and Metricbeat on.
-Then, specify “elk” or “webservers” in the corresponding playbooks.
+Update the hosts file in the /etc/ansible directory to make Ansible run the playbooks on a specific machine.
+The section named "elk" specifies the machine to install the ELK-Server on and the section named "webservers" specifies the machine to install Filebeat and Metricbeat on.
+Then, specify "elk" or "weberservers in the corresponding playbooks.